 Winter blues or also known as seasonal depression.
 Isn’t nice at all but unfortunately sometimes it happens to some of us but it is treatable.
 It is just about knowing what will help you which will vary from person to person.
-But keep reading to find out what you can do to combat those blue days and evenings.
+Some friends I have across the pond in Oklahoma that I met whilst traveling use medical marijuana as a way to help them manage their symptoms of depression and over here in the UK we have access to a number of products containing CBD.
+These types of treatments might not work for everyone, so keep reading to find out what you can do to combat those blue days and evenings.

 1. Get moving